About the national regulatory system for community housing

 New organisations that want to provide funded social housing services must apply for registration through the registrar in the state or territory where they do most of their business.
 Read about applying for national registration.

 Local governments that are funded under the Housing Act 2003 by the Department of Communities, Housing and Digital Economy (CHDE) to provide community housing are registered under the Queensland State Regulatory System for Community Housing (QSRSCH).

 Not registering or choosing to cancel your registration

 The NRSCH is an opt-in system.
-However, if an organisation with social housing funding under the Housing Act 2003 does not register, or chooses to cancel their registration, this will end their funding relationship with HPW.
+However, if an organisation with social housing funding under the Housing Act 2003 does not register, or chooses to cancel their registration, this will end their funding relationship with CHDE.

 If you're considering ending your funding relationship, discuss your options with your Housing Services contract manager.